Aadi0729/OCI-Foundations-Associate/README.md

    - Configured VCNs, subnets, and routing rules
    - Learned about load balancer configuration and security lists

-> Note: Screenshots are not included yet.
-Labs were completed conceptually using the course activity guide.

----

 ## 🚀 Future Deployments